AndreaLVR/CAST/README.md

 **Key Finding:** Contrary to the expectation that pre-processing adds latency, CAST is often **faster** than running standard compression directly on structured and semi-structured datasets.
 The entropy reduction allows the backend encoder to process the stream so efficiently that the **time saved during encoding outweighs the parsing overhead**.

 ![System Mode Combo Chart](paper/images/system_throughput_figure1.png)
 > *Figure 3: System Mode Analysis.
-This combined view demonstrates the direct causal link between structural compression and throughput.
-As the CAST Compression Ratio (Green Line) rises above the baseline, the processing speed (Blue Bars) increases proportionally.
-The "White Halo" labels indicate the specific compression ratio achieved by CAST.*
+The chart reveals a strong positive correlation between compression efficiency (Green Line) and processing throughput (Blue Bars).
+In most cases, higher structural redundancy translates directly into faster encoding.*

 <details>
 <summary><strong>🔍 CLICK TO EXPAND THE FULL BENCHMARKS TABLE</strong></summary>